bunsenstraat/remix-workshops-cleanup/TokenCourse/introduction/introduction.md

 ### Fungible and non-fungible token
 Assets like money, for example, Bitcoin or a one-dollar bill, are fungible, meaning that all assets are the same and are interchangeable.
 Assets like art, collectibles, or houses are non-fungible; they are all different and not interchangeable.

-We can divide tokens into this two types: fungible tokens, where all tokens are the same, and non-fungible tokens (NFTs), where every token is unique.
+We can divide tokens into these two types: fungible tokens, where all tokens are the same, and non-fungible tokens (NFTs), where every token is unique.

 ### Token standard
 The behavior of a token is specified in its smart contract (token contract).
 The contract could, for example, include the functionality to transfer a token or check for its total supply.